Netherlands national baseball team: Early history

 The Netherlands national team played its first international game on August 26, 1934 in Heemstede; the Dutch side lost to Belgium by a score of 21–12.
 In a rematch later that summer, the Netherlands notched its first-ever win, defeating Belgium 19–17 in Antwerp.
+The Dutch won an early international baseball tournament over France and a team from Hawaii in Paris in 1937.
 Throughout the 1930s, the Netherlands would play regular games against Belgium and France, accumulating a record of 7–2 against the two opponents between 1937 and 1939, and emerging as the strongest European baseball power.
+The Netherlands was one of the 12 inaugural members of the International Baseball Federation in 1938.

 Joining the European Baseball Federation in 1955, the Netherlands won the 1956 European Baseball Championship.
-From that point on, they won all 10 continental championship they entered until 1973.
-Also in 1956, the Dutch made their first appearance in global competition, appearing at the 1956 Global World Series held at Milwaukee County Stadium in the United States.
+From that point on, they won all 10 continental championship they entered through 1973, not losing a game until 1971.
+Also in 1956, the Dutch appeared at the 1956 Global World Series held at Milwaukee County Stadium in the United States.
 They lost both games they played, against Puerto Rico (14–2) and Colombia (7–1).
-Nevertheless, the Dutch team continued to dominate at the European Championship, thanks to the pitching of Han Urbanus, the first Dutch player to be scouted by a Major League Baseball team.
-(He reportedly declined a contract with the New York Giants).
+Nevertheless, the Dutch team continued to dominate at the European championships, thanks to the pitching of Han Urbanus, the first Dutch player to be scouted by a Major League Baseball team.
+(He reportedly declined a contract with the New York Giants.)
+The Dutch team also won a three-team tournament over Spain and Belgium in September 1957 commemorating the opening of Camp Nou in Barcelona.

 The Dutch national team began including players from the Netherlands Antilles, the Dutch colonial possessions in the Caribbean, in the 1960s and 1970s, even though the Netherlands Antilles maintained its own national team at the time.
 This practice was maintained despite complaints from Italy.
 The Dutch federation defended its players of Caribbean ancestry as "possessing the nationality 100%".
 The Italians dropped their complaint allowing Caribbean-born players to make up an integral part of its squad.
+Both the Dutch and Italians also began using American-born players with European heritage in international tournaments.

+The Dutch team has also regularly had managers from the United States.
+Ron Fraser, who later coached the Miami Hurricanes, managed the team in parts of the 1960s and 1970s.
+Jim Stoeckel, later the Davidson Wildcats coach, also managed the team, as did Pat Murphy, who later managed the Milwaukee Brewers.
+In the World Baseball Classic era, the team has primarily been managed by former Dutch team players, including Hensley Meulens, Evert-Jan 't Hoen, and Andruw Jones, though Americans Davey Johnson and Rod Delmonico also helmed the team.

 World Baseball Classic

+The Netherlands has competed in each edition of the World Baseball Classic (WBC), the top international baseball tournament.
+The team has twice finished fourth.